bitcharmer/tlb_shootdowns/README.md

 Generally it's a good idea to have even a minimal understanding of what stack unwinders do (*cries in assembly*).
 More often then not getting a complete backtrace will be a challenging task.

-Almost done here.
+I guess that's it.
 Just a few more links to feed your TLB fetish and I'm done.
 Thank you for coming to my TED talk.
 * Linux docs: [TLB](https://www.kernel.org/doc/html/latest/x86/tlb.html?highlight=tlb), [cache and TLB flushing](https://www.kernel.org/doc/html/latest/core-api/cachetlb.html),
 * Systemtap: [beginner's guide](https://sourceware.org/systemtap/SystemTap_Beginners_Guide/index.html), [tutorial](https://sourceware.org/systemtap/tutorial.pdf)
 * [Brendan Gregg's website](http://www.brendangregg.com/)